p055am/PatternAnalysis-2025/recognition/UNetMatthewMoore/README.md

 # Algorithm:
 This project segments the data using the UNet structure.
-The UNet architecture is a modified version of the autoencoded architecture, featuring skip connections between layers.
+The UNet architecture is a modified version of the autoencoder architecture, featuring skip connections between layers.
 The UNet implementation in this project uses three encoding convolution layers, and three decoding convolution layers.
 The first encoding layer has a skip connection to the last decoding layer, the second encoding layer has a skip connection to the second last decoding layer, and so on.